S4chan/react-bar-ecommerce/README.md

 ## Technologies Used

--React: A JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.

--Vite: Next-generation frontend tooling for faster development.
+- Vite: Next-generation frontend tooling for faster development.

--SCSS: Preprocessor for enhanced CSS functionalities.
+- SCSS: Preprocessor for enhanced CSS functionalities.

 ## License
 This project is licensed under the MIT License.